navcoin/NavHub/content/news/2018-09-26-community-fund-countdown-begins.md

 ## Community Contributors

 Beekart has been busy adding to his amazing NavCoin artwork series.
-To see his latest creations head over to Twitter and follow him @Rogiervdbeek
+To see his latest creations head over to Twitter and follow him [@Rogiervdbeek](https://twitter.com/rogiervdbeek?lang=en).

 Also busy this week was Chasethechaser (on Discord) who utilised some of Beekart’s work to make this infographic for the Community Fund soft-fork.
 Despite having no prior experience with Photoshop or Illustrator, chasethechaser simply watched some Youtube tutorials and learned on the job.

 ![NavCoin Community Fund Infographic](/images/uploads/nav_comm_fund_final-min.jpg)

 What could you create to promote NavCoin on your social networks?
 For more resources and brand guidelines check out the community assets page at <https://navhub.org/assets>